STARS AND SOIL: CHAPTER THREE

 “Who is it?”
 Diarmuid calls from the back.

-He forces a half-smile and throws down a dirty towel to the table he had been clean.
+“It’s me!”
+Caitlin says, walking to the back to see him, glad that she isn’t interrupting anything.
+He forces a half-smile and throws down a dirty towel on the table he had been cleaning.
 “I’m still swamped, you know.”

 Caitlin looks back at the empty waiting room but doesn’t call him on his lie.
 “I just wanted to see you.”
+“Really?” he scoffs.

 “Yes, really.
 Diar, what is wrong?”